 If you are feeling the heat these days, how about some cool treats at the Seletar Mall food festival 2017 sugar rush fair?
 This is the fair where all the Instagram-worthy and delightful treats meet.
 There are 8 red and white striped carnival themed carts, each serving up at least 3 types of sweet creations.
 Let yourself be guided by your fantasy and eat to your heart’s content.

 I must confess I have a sweet tooth for pretty desserts.
-The first must try on my list is traditional ice ball ($2) by Rainbow Delights.
+The first must try on my list is traditional ice ball ($2) by Rainbow Delights (the first photo at the top).
 This is a traditional hands-on dessert, we mean literally.
 You cup the ice ball with both palms and suck the flavoured syrup from it.
 The shaved ice balls are flavoured with rose, pandan, gula melaka syrup and electric yellow syrup.
 Not sure what this yellow syrup is, maybe some of you can help me out?
 Eat this fast or else you will end up with a puddle of water, chin chow (grass jelly bits), atap chee (palm fruit) and longan.
 This is one of those nostalgic treats that remind us of the good times, where ice balls goes for 5 or 10 cents each outside school gates.
 Old but gold.

 All Natural Berry Ice Cream Frappe